bitfocus/companion-module-thelightingcontroller/README.md

 - Live Mobile can also be used directly from the web using https://live-mobile.thelightingcontroller.com/ to connect to the controller.

 ## TODOs
-- Periodically refresh interface as not all changes trigger the 'INTERFACE_CHANGE' message (e.g. buttons being moved, faders renamed).
-Add an optional refresh interval to config.
 - Add full BPM system and test.
 - Add timed fade option to 'fader' action which will allows for fade to new value over time.